virajmane/SwipeNews/README.md

 - `app.py`: Flask application file.
 - `newsscrapper.py`: Module for scraping news from inshorts.
 - `templates/`: HTML templates for the web app.
+- `screenshots/`: Folder containing screenshots of the app.

 ## Dependencies
 - Flask